Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Numerical results

-\emph{Numerical results.}---To verify the analytical predictions, we now turn to lattice simulations for critical free-fermion models across different dimensions.
-In this setting, the bulk entanglement spectrum can be obtained from the gaussian state method (see Sec.~I of the SM and Refs.~\cite{chung2001prb,cheong2004prb} for details)~\footnote{We either use periodic or antiperiodic boundary conditions, in our actual calculations of the bulk entanglement spectrum, to avoid possible numerical issues.
+To verify the analytical predictions, we now turn to lattice simulations for critical free-fermion models across different dimensions.
+In this setting, the bulk entanglement spectrum can be obtained from the gaussian state method (see Appendix B and Refs.~\cite{chung2001prb,cheong2004prb} for details)~\footnote{We either use periodic or antiperiodic boundary conditions, in our actual calculations of the bulk entanglement spectrum, to avoid possible numerical issues.
 For example, $(\hat{H}_{1}^{\text{1d}} + \hat{H}_{2}^{\text{1d}}) / 2$ has two exact zero-energy levels under periodic boundary conditions, which can cause ambiguity in the definition of the ground state by filling half of the lower-lying levels.
 To this end, we adopt the antiperiodic boundary condition to extract bulk entanglement spectra for 1D models.}.
-We first consider linear combinations of $\hat{H}_{\alpha}^{\text{1d}}$ and $\hat{H}_{\alpha+1}^{\text{1d}}$, i.e., $( \hat{H}_{\alpha}^{\text{1d}} + \hat{H}_{\alpha+1}^{\text{1d}} ) / 2$, that realize topologically distinct quantum critical points for different $\alpha$.
+We first consider linear combinations of $\hat{H}_{\alpha}^{\text{1d}}$ and $\hat{H}_{\alpha+1}^{\text{1d}}$, i.e., $( \hat{H}_{\alpha}^{\text{1d}} + \hat{H}_{\alpha+1}^{\text{1d}} ) / 2$, that realize topologically distinct QCPs for different $\alpha$.
 Specifically, in 1D lattice models, the critical points are topologically trivial for $\alpha=0$ and topologically nontrivial for $\alpha=1$ and $2$, as confirmed by both the boundary energy spectra and the bulk entanglement spectra shown in Fig.~\ref{fig:1d_spectra}.
-We unambiguously demonstrate that at topologically nontrivial criticality, the boundary energy spectrum and the bulk entanglement spectrum exhibit the same topological degeneracy (the number of red circles in the insets), providing numerical evidence for the correspondence between the two spectra.
-Moreover, the associated topological degeneracies are $2$ and $4$ for $\alpha=1$ and $\alpha=2$, respectively, in exact agreement with theoretical predictions.
-We note that $\xi_{n} = 1/2$ corresponds to the zero modes of the entanglement Hamiltonian, therefore, we focus on the correspondence between $\epsilon_{n} = 0$ and $\xi_{n} = 1/2$ [see Eq.~\eqref{eq:xi_epsilon}].
+We unambiguously demonstrate that at topologically nontrivial criticality, the boundary energy spectrum and the bulk entanglement spectrum exhibit the same boundary-state degeneracy (the number of red circles in the insets), providing numerical evidence for the correspondence between the two spectra.
+Moreover, the associated boundary degeneracies are $2$ and $4$ for $\alpha=1$ and $\alpha=2$, respectively, in exact agreement with theoretical predictions.
+We note that $\xi_{n} = 1/2$ corresponds to the zero modes of the EH, therefore, we focus on the correspondence between $\epsilon_{n} = 0$ and $\xi_{n} = 1/2$ (See Appendix).
+Furthermore, the exact correspondence between the bulk entanglement spectrum and the boundary energy spectrum persists in the presence of symmetry-preserving disorder and interactions; see Appendix D for a detailed discussion.